Faculty and Staff

 Awards & Accolades

-- Barton-Best Dissertation Award from the American Political Science Association’s Organized Section on Political Psychology in 2008; UNL Layman Award for project entitled “A Matter of Time: The Temporal Dynamics of Political Opinion Formation.”
+- Barton-Best Dissertation Award from the American Political Science Association’s Organized Section on Political Psychology in 2008; University of Nebraska-Lincoln Layman Award for project entitled “A Matter of Time: The Temporal Dynamics of Political Opinion Formation.”
 2011-2012.

 - Combs-Chancellor’s “Fulfilling the Dream” Award, 2001; Best book on Urban Politics, 2001, from the American Political Science Association